gggrv/gggrv.github.io/_posts/2022-05-17-devinfo-wristsaver.md

 ### Rationale

 In honor of ancient traditions, certain ██████████████ require ██ to produce large amount of handwritten text in abysmally short timespan.
 Doing so often leads to ██████████, ███████, wrist injuries, damp morale, poor performance.
 Initially, wristsaver was designed to help alleviate such conditions.
-The `append` version is a facultative research interest.
+The `append` version is a low-priority research interest, since it has no practical value outside of very specific environment.

 ### Development Status of the `append` version